postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 - **Select**

   Parses a data stream to select a subset of the data available.
-If the input data is a from a send request with a saved example, will auto-fill the path as items are clicked in the menu.
-Otherwise can be nagivated using the foward-slash to select sub-items.
+If the input data is from a send request with a saved example, will auto-fill the path as items are clicked in the menu.
+Otherwise can be navigated using the forward slash to select sub-items.
 For example `/body/results` for a field named results in the body of a request.

   ![Select Block](https://assets.postman.com/postman-labs-docs/all-blocks/select-block.png)